Citizen’s Community Policing Advisory Board

 Agendas & Minutes

 Agendas will be available prior to the meetings.
-Minutes will be available following approval.
+Minutes summarizing the meeting will be available following approval.

 - Four (4) openings will be filled by residents of the City of Coralville who will make up a majority of the Board.